 - With the erection of the Berlin wall in 1961, the ‘Brandenburg/ Potsdam’ branches of the Wedhorn family became, what was for most of its older members, permanently separated from their Western German relatives.The remnants of the family re-united when Germany reunified in 1990 (Deutsche Wiedervereinigung).

 And as for Else Recht geboren Ekrut:

 - Otto Wedhorn Jr. reported that after the end of WW2, when the Soviets turned governmental administration in Westpreußen over to the Poles and ethnic Germans were being expelled from Poland, Else Auguste Recht (geb.
 Ekrut) did not flee with the remaining members of the Wedhorn family to Fichtenwalde, near Berlin.
 Rather than joining Otto Wedhorn’s sisters in Fichtenwalde, she is believed instead to have fled to Danzig where she likely still had family or friends.
 It was at this time the Wedhorns lost contact with her.

 - Another family story reports that Soviet occupation troops “assualted, beat, and threw Else into the Nogat river” near the Senger farm in Zeyersvorderkampen, Westpreussen.

-It is likely that the truth of her ordeal will never be known.
+It is likely that the truth of Elsa’s ordeal will never be known.